marcopennekamp/lore/spec/06-compiler.md

-#### Phase 2: Registry Declaration
+#### Phase 2: Declaration Resolution

-All declarations, across multiple fragments, are registered in a **Registry**, which is meant to first learn about all available declarations across fragment boundaries.
+All declarations, across multiple fragments, are added to a **Dependency Resolver**, which is meant to first learn about all available declarations across fragment boundaries.
 This is practically necessary because type and function declarations depend on other type declarations, such as a class depending on a superclass that it extends, and these declarations may appear out-of-order in the same fragment or even arbitrarily across multiple fragments.

 Once all names have been registered with their associated ASTs, we have to **resolve declared types hierarchically**.
-During the registration step, types are added to a graph with directed edges signifying relationships between types (such as subtyping).
+During the dependency resolution step, types are added to a graph with directed edges signifying relationships between types (such as subtyping).
 We sort this graph topologically and then start to resolve types beginning with the root types, i.e. those which don't depend on any other types.

 Class **members** have to be handled with special care: For example, let's say we have the following classes `A` and `B`: